kis9a/CustomDomain2ObsidianPublish/README.md

 ### How to use this module

-See example/ directory, you need to customize backend configuration(backend.tf), provider parameters(provider.tf), data source (data.tf), this module parameters (customOrigin2Obsidian.tf) for you.
+See example/ directory, you need to customize backend configuration(backend.tf), provider parameters(provider.tf), data source (data.tf), this module parameters (modules.tf) for you.

 - Example <https://md.kis9a.com>
    CloudFront distribution what routed by Route53 custom domain(md.kis9a.com), request to custom origin (publish.obsidian.md) with custom header(X-Obsidian-Custom-Domain: md.kis9a.com). custom origin (publish.obsidian.md) solve request and return your contents.
 Need custom domain setting in Obsidian app (image: [obsidian custom doamin settings](./example/obsidian-custom-domain-settings.png))